Cocoanut Grove fire: Fluid therapy

-Surgeons Francis Daniels Moore and Oliver Cope at MGH pioneered fluid resuscitation techniques for the burn victims, noting that the majority of patients suffered from severe hemorrhagic tracheobronchitis because of "prolonged inhalation of the very hot air and fumes which presumably contained many toxic products...and, in addition, numerous hot particles of fine carbon or similar substances."
+Surgeons Francis Daniels Moore and Oliver Cope at MGH pioneered fluid resuscitation techniques for the burn victims, noting that the majority of patients suffered from severe hemorrhagic tracheobronchitis because of "prolonged inhalation of the very hot air and fumes, which presumably contained many toxic products...and, in addition, numerous hot particles of fine carbon or similar substances."
 At the time, infusions of saline alone were thought to "wash out" plasma proteins and increase the risk of pulmonary edema.
 Accordingly, patients at MGH were given a solution of equal parts of plasma and saline solution, based on the extent of their cutaneous burns, while at BCH, patients with respiratory injuries were given fluids as needed.

-Careful evaluations showed no evidence of pulmonary edema, and Finland's studies at BCH concluded that "the fluids seemed to produce obvious improvement in most instances without any apparent adverse effect on the respiratory system."
+Careful evaluations showed no evidence of pulmonary edema, and Finland's studies at BCH concluded, "the fluids seemed to produce obvious improvement in most instances without any apparent adverse effect on the respiratory system."
 This experience stimulated further studies of burn shock, leading to a 1947 publication by Cope and Moore of the first comprehensive formula for fluid therapy based on a calculation of the total surface area of burn wounds and the volume of urine and liquids that had been wrung out of patients’ bedsheets.

 Burn care

 The standard surface burn treatment in use at the time was the so-called "tanning process" involving the application of a solution of tannic acid, which created a leathery scab over the wound that protected against the invasion of bacteria and prevented the loss of bodily fluids.
 This was a time-consuming process that subjected the patient to agonizing pain because of the scrubbing procedure required before the application of the chemical dyes.

-At MGH, burns were treated with a new technique pioneered by Cope and refined by Bradford Cannon: soft gauze covered with petroleum jelly and boric acid ointment.
-Patients were kept on a closed ward, and meticulous sterile technique was used in all patient care activities.
-A month later, at BCH 40 of the initial 132 survivors had died, mostly from complications from their burns; at MGH none of the 39 initial survivors died from their burns (seven died from other causes).
+At MGH, burns were treated with a new technique pioneered by Cope and refined by Bradford Cannon: Soft gauze covered with petroleum jelly and boric acid ointment.
+Patients were kept on a closed ward, and meticulous sterile technique was used in all patient-care activities.
+A month later at BCH, 40 of the initial 132 survivors had died, mostly from complications from their burns; at MGH, none of the 39 initial survivors died from their burns (seven died from other causes).
 As a result, the use of tannic acid as a treatment for burns was phased out as the standard.